Quantitative Language Automata: Conclusion

 \section{Conclusion}

 We introduced quantitative language automata (QLAs) as a uniform framework for specifying and verifying quantitative hyperproperties.
-Our framework extends beyond both the traditional boolean perspective of system properties and the ``one-trace limitation'' of traditional quantitative properties as system specifications, enabling reasoning about quantitative aspects of system-wide behaviors such as performance and robustness.
-We established a thorough foundation for QLAs by investigating the evaluation, nonemptiness, and universality problems, for which we provided a extensive picture of decidability results.
-In addition to closing the finite-state cases we left open, future research directions include exploring aggregators capable of specifying richer relational system properties, investigating decidable expressive fragments of QLAs, studying equivalent logical formalisms, and augmenting the software tool Quantitative Automata Kit (QuAK)~\cite{DBLP:conf/isola/ChalupaHMS24,DBLP:conf/tacas/ChalupaHMS25} with a support for QLAs.
+Our framework extends beyond both the traditional boolean view of system properties and the single-execution scope of quantitative trace properties, enabling reasoning about quantitative aspects of system-wide behavior such as performance and robustness.
+We established a thorough foundation for QLAs by investigating the evaluation, nonemptiness, and universality problems, for which we provided a broad picture of decidability and complexity results.